-A 1975 study of more than 14,000 persons who were treated with INH found that hepatitis developed in 1.1% (55/5190) of whites, 0.6% (36/6140) of blacks, and 0.9% (23/2608) of Asians, though follow-up was incomplete.
-Because fewer Asians (34%) than whites (52%) or blacks (59%) dropped out of this study, the data suggest that the risk is lowest in Asians.
+A 1975 study of more than 14,000 persons who were treated with INH found that hepatitis developed in 1.1% (55/5190) of white patients, 0.6% (36/6140) of black patients, and 0.9% (23/2608) of Asians, although follow-up was incomplete.
+Because fewer Asians (34%) than white (52%) or black (59%) patients dropped out of this study, the data suggest that the risk is lowest in Asians.
 Black females appeared to be at particularly high risk.
 However, a subsequent study by Yee and coworkers found a significantly elevated risk in Asians.

-Endemic cases of INH toxicity have been reported in persons who have emigrated from Southeast Asia because of their increased risk of tuberculosis and greater likelihood of undergoing INH therapy.
-Inuits and American Indians are at increased risk for tuberculosis and thus for INH toxicity.
+Endemic cases of INH toxicity have been reported in persons who have emigrated from Southeast Asia because of their increased risk of TB and greater likelihood of undergoing INH therapy.
+Inuits and American Indians are also at increased risk for TB and thus for INH toxicity.

-In a review of possible INH-associated hepatitis fatalities identified between 1969 and 1989, a total of 38% occurred in African Americans, 40% in non-Hispanic whites, 15% in Hispanics, 1% in Asians, and 4% in Native Americans.
+In a review of possible INH-associated hepatitis fatalities identified between 1969 and 1989, a total of 38% occurred in black patients, 40% in non-Hispanic white patients, 15% in Hispanics, 4% in Native Americans, and 1% in Asians.

 Survival rates depend on the severity of the hepatitis and on how early it is detected.
 If drug therapy is discontinued promptly when a 5-fold or greater transaminase elevation occurs (or a 3-fold or greater elevation with symptoms), mortality should be negligible.
 If INH is continued after this point or after symptoms develop, mortality due to hepatic failure may exceed 50% unless liver transplantation is performed.
 Patients who survive usually recover completely, without residual liver damage.